MASTERING THE CRAFT OF NARRATIVE WRITING

 - You create an incredible piece of technology that has the capacity to change the world.
 As you sit back and marvel at your innovation and the endless possibilities ahead of you, it becomes apparent there are a few problems you didn’t really consider.
 You might not even be able to control them.
 Write a narrative in which you ride the highs and lows of your world-changing creation with a clear introduction, conflict and resolution.

 - As the final door shuts on the Megamall, you realise you have done it… You and your best friend have managed to sneak into the largest shopping centre in town and have the entire place to yourselves until 7 am tomorrow.
-There is literally everything and anything a child would dream of entertaining themselves for the next 12 hours.
-What amazing adventures await you?
-What might go wrong?
-And how will you get out of there scot-free?

 - A stranger walks into town… Whilst appearing similar to almost all those around you, you get a sense that this person is from another time, space or dimension… Are they friends or foes?
 What makes you sense something very strange is going on?
 Suddenly they stand up and walk toward you with purpose extending their hand… It’s almost as if they were reading your mind.